Plutonomicon/cardano-browser-tx/doc/e2e-testing.md

 ### Where to Find the Installed Extensions

 1. Locate your browser profile directory.
 Commonly used locations include: `~/.config/{google-chrome,chromium}/Default` (where `Default` is the profile name), `~/snap/chromium/common/chromium/Default`.
 2. Make sure that inside the profile, your desired extension is unpacked.
-Nami should be in `Extensions/lpfcbjknijpeeillifnkikgncikgfhdo`, Gero (testnet version) in `Extensions/iifeegfcfhlhhnilhfoeihllenamcfgc`.
+Gero (testnet version) should be in `Extensions/iifeegfcfhlhhnilhfoeihllenamcfgc`.
 3. Add the version as a subdirectory, too.
 The final path may look like `/home/user/.config/google-chrome/Default/Extensions/iifeegfcfhlhhnilhfoeihllenamcfgc/1.10.9_0`

 ### How to Use a Different User Wallet